josephwan21/CNAD-Assignment1/README.md

 # CNAD-Assignment1
-CNAD Assignment 1 - Joseph Wan
+CNAD Assignment 1 - Joseph Bacomo Wan Zi Jun

 # Electric Car Sharing System Microservice

-## Introduction

 This project implements a microservices-based electric-sharing system application/platform.
 The main few features and functions include allowing users to reserve vehicles, figure out their billing based on their membership type, rental duration and view their invoices.
 This project emphasies modular design using Go and adheres to a microservices architecture for scalability and maintainability.

 ## Design Considerations